minutes of reading

 How to choose colors for your UI Project?
 Colors in IT

 Marketing actions are strongly influenced by psychology.
 Understanding your clients’ personas will help you elevate your KPIs and reach your application goals.
 One of the topics we would like to address today is the psychology of color.
-It defines the perception of your brand by your consumers based on colors that you have used in your design - are they willing to trust you and make a purchase?
+Color psychology in design defines the perception of your brand by your consumers based on colors that you have used in your design - are they willing to trust you and make a purchase?
 How do they perceive a “dark mode” design that is based on black and gray colors?
 Will green CTA button generate more conversions than a red one?
 How about yellow?
+That is why it is vital to understand the color theory in UI design and the importance of choosing the best colors for user interface.

 Why choosing right colors for your UI is important?

 In this article, we will deep dive into the meaning of colors in marketing activities with a strong focus on matching the right colors to your web apps and mobile applications or CTA buttons.
+UI color selection is a critical part of creating an engaging and effective user interface.
 The example of Google perfectly shows how important the psychology of color is in business.
 In 2012, the company conducted a study to analyze the reactions of its users to fifty shades of blue (blue is universally liked by all genders).
 Google counted the number of clicks on commercial links, matching it with a given shade of blue.
 Thanks to this, it was possible to choose the shade of blue that had the best impact on users and highest conversion rate that made Internet users click on the link.
 According to official data, the use of this particular shade of blue increased the company's profits by $200 million in 2013 alone.
 There is no doubt - it's worth using psychology of color principles in your applications.

 Psychology of color is crucial for your application